Tushar-Shinde31/Interior-Planner/README.md

 # 🏡 Interior Planner

 A sleek **3D room layout planner** built with React, enabling users to design and visualize interior spaces seamlessly.
-Hosted on Netlify at [interiorplanner.netlify.app](https://interiorplanner.netlify.app/).
+Hosted on Netlify.

 ## 🔍 Live Demo